Profit First

 In this article:

-What is Profit First? 🤔
+What is Profit First accounting? 🤔

 The system centers around the idea of literally separating your revenue into different accounts, most importantly, the profit account.
 Basically, you can think of it as the envelope method of personal finance applied to business.